 Contactless cards and tap-and-go payments have benefit customers in countries like Australia and the UK.
-However, the US appears to be lagging behind in the use of this new technology, and consumers and merchants are losing out.
+However, the US appears to be lagging in the use of this new technology, and consumers and merchants are losing out.

-The roll out of the contactless Mastercards could take years before consumers actually benefit.
+The roll-out of the contactless Mastercards could take years before consumers actually benefit.

-Although banks have been slow to recognize the opportunities of contactless cards, some groundwork is being done, and approximately 3 million out of 12 million terminals, are fully capable to accept tap-and-go payments.
+Although banks have been slow to recognize contactless cards’ opportunities, some groundwork is being done.
+Approximately 3 million out of 12 million terminals are fully capable of accepting tap-and-go payments.